 - Fish oil supplement in the right dosage can protect your pet’s joint health.

 - The anti-inflammatory properties of fish oil can also help with dermatitis, itchy skin, dull coat, dry skin, dandruff and other skin issues.

 - Fish oil can also improve eye health in aging dogs.

-- In dogs with cancer, anti-inflammatory fatty acids can aid with conventional treatment or chemotherapy.
+- In dogs with illnesses, anti-inflammatory fatty acids can aid with conventional treatment.

 - Regular intake of fish oil can also benefit dogs with colitis, gastrointestinal diseases, renal health and urinary tract infection.

 As can be seen, good quality Omega 3 essential fatty acids and fish oil for dogs can benefit the overall health and well being of your beloved pet.